1960 Grundig Mini Boy 200

 4 1/8 x 2 9/16 x 1 1/16 inches / 105 x 65 x 27 mm

 (speaker cabinet, 9 5/8 x 3 11/16 x 1 3/8 inches / 245 x 94 x 35 mm)

 Manufactured by Grundig, West Germany

-You tell me, but I think this shirt pocket radio has been too much overlooked, maybe because it's usually tucked inside one of the nicest "speaker box" cabinets ever made, a "Grundig red"-colored plastic cabinet with a metal grille face painted in a very 60s design scheme!
-And as with its speaker box, the Mini Boy 200 radio itself has a painted metal grille, something pretty uncommon among transistor radios other than for certain Japanese sets, Crowns especially.
+You tell me, but I think this shirt pocket radio has been too much overlooked, maybe because it's usually tucked inside one of the nicest speaker box cabinets ever made, a "Grundig red"-colored plastic cabinet with a metal grille face painted in a very 60s design scheme!
+And as with its speaker box, the Mini Boy 200 radio itself has a painted metal grille, something a bit uncommon among transistor radios other than for certain Japanese sets.

 Another interesting thing about this radio (see photo below) is that its dial tuning wheel projects out of the back face of the cabinet as well as the front, allowing one's thumb and forefinger to work together in tuning the dial, a real plus when you're attempting to tune in a station on such a tight dial!
 Grundig's 1961 Solo Boy 201 micro-radio had a similar arrangement, as did East Germany's c.1963 Stern T120 "Mikki".